bufbuild-ru/docs/docs/bufstream/releases/index.md

 #### Features and improvements

 - Improve robustness of handling unexpected Protocol Buffer data when writing to Parquet files
-- Allow Iceberg™ tables to self-heal if there are errors during archiving
+- Allow Iceberg tables to self-heal if there are errors during archiving
 - Schema enforcement now ensures the specified schema ID on a record matches the subject/topic it's produced to
 - Additional performance improvements